'I think it really confirmed for him that his parents were behind him and that his identity as a trans boy is real,' Steve Peace said.

 "We decided to surprise Ace with it, and when he saw it, he loved it," Peace said.
 "I think it really confirmed for him that his parents were behind him and that his identity as a trans boy is real."
 Ace revealed he hadn't thought much about the tattoo until people started asking questions about the girl on his mother's arm.
 His parents' decision to alter the tattoo, he said, was proof of their support.
 "It meant a lot because it really showed how much trust she had in me and that she accepted me to put this permanent image on her body," Ace said.

-The Peace family's story was picked up by news outlets across the world in 2015 after Peace shared a before-and-after photo of the tattoo on Facebook and it went viral.
+The Peace family's story was picked up by news outlets across the world in 2015 after Peace shared a before-and-after photo of the tattoo on Facebook.
 "This tattoo is on my wife.
 She has mini portraits of all of our kids that are 10 years old and all need a little going over.
 As our oldest child Ace is FTM transgender we need to update the tattoo to fully represent who he is in his happy new awesome life," he commented in the post.
 "Now, we have quite a few people coming up to us or calling us telling us they had negative feelings about trans people at first and then saying, 'Holy Cow!
 I was wrong all this time!"
 Peace said later.
 "We're happy that the tattoo has taken off and helped opened some people's eyes and educated them to the issues trans people and kids face."

 "If you support your kid from Day 1, you'll see as they go through their little journey that they get happier and happier with everything that happens," the proud father explained.
 "Ace got his hair cut first.
 He used to have long hair, and now it's short.
 He just seemed happier the next day.
 It just seemed more of a true fit."